PredictIf/predictif-content/article-sdlf/readme.md

 One of the first things we created around SDLF, is an ansible set of scripts for deploying it in one shot, and then completly destroing it in another shot.
 This would be the first step in having an automated testing procedure.

-We published these changes as a new branch as part of forked SDLF repository on our GitHub account.
+We published these changes as a new branch called `master-predictif`, as part of forked SDLF repository on our GitHub account.
 This is available here:

 <https://github.com/PredictIf/aws-serverless-data-lake-framework>